 Make it clear that nobody ever deserves to have their autonomy violated or experience violence.

-Make sure your child knows it is never a person’s fault if they are harmed by someone else.
+Make sure your child knows it is never their fault if they are harmed by someone else.
 Encourage them to talk to you if they ever feel like someone has touched their body in a way that makes them feel uncomfortable or is inappropriate.
 A Secret Safe to Tell by N. Hunter, or Some Secrets Should Never be Kept by J. Sanders are great books that help children recognize the grooming process, safe vs. unsafe secrets, and teach how to talk to an adult about it.

 Encourage Discussion About Gender Representations